Why do you need to worry about employee burnout?

 For example, if your burnt out employees are complaining about the excessive workload, you can help by providing time management tips and teaching them how to set boundaries and say no assertively.

 They may, however, have perfect time management skills and still suffer from excessive workload forced upon by their manager, who is also suffocating with a heavy workload and stressed out.
 In this case, you are dealing with the organizational problem which requires a different solution.

 In other words, make sure you are addressing the real underlying cause of the problem, not just with its visible symptoms.

-HR Professionals: What do you do to avoid burnout and retain your employees?
+HR Professionals, what do you do to avoid employee burnout?

 Hopefully, these tips will help you understand burnout better and prevent it in order to maintain a positive work environment and keep your employees happy, engaged and productive.

 Is an employee burnout an issue for your company too?

 Do you have a great tip for preventing employee burnout?
 Let us know in the comments! 🙂